 Today's Market Regime

-VIX at 17.44 is in the normal range.
-Falling volatility means stress is easing, with the tradeoff that premium can compress further.
+VIX at 21.51 is in the normal range.
+A rising trend adds a little uncertainty, but premium is not yet in stress territory.
 In this band, ticker quality and sector breadth carry more signal than VIX itself.

 Research read: The broad market is doing more of the work today, but ticker selection still matters.
 The X-Ray scanner is best used to separate clean setups from names where the strong tape is masking event risk, thin premium, or late-stage extension.